1. Home

 Eligibility

-People younger than 14 must however meet with a healthcare professional to gain access to new injection equipment.
+However, individuals under the age of 14 must meet with a healthcare professional in order to access new consumption equipment.

-To find contact information for a resource that provides new injection equipment, consult the Finding an injection equipment access centre (CAMI) This hyperlink will open in a new window. section.
+To find contact information for a resource that provides access to safe drug use equipment, consult the page Find an injection equipment access centre (CAMI).